h4writer/droneshowcreator/docs/discription_start_page.rst

   - Rotation

     *First click on the "add" button to activate this function.
 You can create an unlimited number of rotation buttons and combine them with each other.
-This function allows you to rotate a layout within a clip or scene in three different axes.
+This function allows you to rotate a design within a clip or scene in three different axes.
 The "front" axis: the layout will rotate frontally around its center.
 The "side" axis, the layout will rotate around its center through its side view.
 The "top" axis, the layout will rotate around its vertical center axis.
-The values ​​are expressed in degrees, which you can enter manually or use the arrows.
+The values are expressed in degrees, which you can enter manually or use the arrows.
 If you press the red box with a cross next to the degrees, your setting will be deleted.*

   - Scale X Y Z

-    *With this function you can enlarge or reduce your layout within a clip or scene.
+    *With this function you can enlarge or reduce your design within a clip or scene.
 If the slider on the right is on, so it has a blue color, the scaling will be done proportionally according to the X, Y, Z axis.
 You can also choose to scale according to a single axis, then you have to turn off the slider.
 You can enter the values numerically or use the arrows.
 When resizing, make sure that the drones do not get too close to each other, otherwise the layout cannot be performed for safety reasons.
 You can check this via the menu bar => view => drone closeness indicator.*

 3.5.3 Action